jadecobra/python_tdd_exercises/source/data_structures/dictionaries/calculator_vi.rst

         def test_calculator_w_dictionary_items(self):

-  the terminal_ shows :ref:`AssertionError` for the 4 operations
+  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` for the 4 operations

   .. code-block:: python